Retail and Consumer Goods - business guide

 Business ownership changes

-A business licence is not transferable from one person to another or from one person's business premises to another.
+A business licence or business ID is not transferable from one person to another or from one person's business premises to another.

 A business operating from more than one location requires a separate business licence for each premises.